sfruff/Soup_Calculator_Service/README.md

-# Calculator using web Services
+# A Calculator using Web Services
-## A simple Soup Api web service
+## A simple Soup Api Web Service